 AI tools like ChatGPT enhance a customer service department’s ability to act on feedback by placing the voice of the customer front and center.
 Generative AI collects feedback and automatically analyzes it, delivering overall sentiment and the top customer pain points right to your inbox.

-What’s more, it takes a proactive approach by proposing automations to frequently asked questions and concerns.
-By instantly recommending automations based on customer feedback, AI gives customer service agents unprecedented access to the voice of their customers.
+What’s more, it takes a proactive approach by detecting pain points and proposing automations to frequently asked questions.
+By offering an in-depth customer analysis, AI empowers customer service agents to make better-informed decisions with unprecedented ease.

+But ChatGPT has proven chatbots can enhance the customer experience.
 Automation tools based on natural language processing (NLP) are much more effective at producing text with a human-like feel.
-These solutions don’t reply with short, robotic answers or force you to choose from a bubble tree of options.
+These solutions don’t reply with short, robotic answers or force you to choose from a decision tree of options.
 Instead, they engage in conversations that closely resemble interactions with human agents.

-Thanks to these natural and intuitive exchanges, customers are less likely to feel like they’ve been stuck with some dysfunctional bot.
+Thanks to these natural and intuitive exchanges, customers are now more eager to interact with a chatbot.
 Even when they can’t reach a human agent, they still have 24/7 access to a tool capable of recreating the agent experience.

 Once again, AI tools with the ability to naturally interact with customers predate ChatGPT and have been available for years.
 Innovative automation solutions can let a brand’s voice shine through in personalized customer chats that augment the overall customer experience.